-- Every patient should have access to the Internet. - Every patient should have a device capable of digital communication and interaction. - Smart phone - iPad - Computer - Patient should have access to all their health data.
+- Every patient should have access to the Internet. - Every patient should have a device capable of digital communication and interaction. - Smart phone - iPad - Computer - Patient should have access to all their health data, delivered in an understandable language.

 COMMUNITY

 - The community engages in the health system. - The community must accept equal responsibility for the patient with the health system. - This responsibility means issues of transportation, access to health food, access to social events, access to parks for exercise, and provide person safety and health and education.